getCUJO/QoOID/draft-ietf-ippm-qoo.md

 requirements of their applications.
 The format for specifying network requirements must include all relevant dimensions of network quality so that different applications which are sensitive to different network quality dimensions can all evaluate the network accurately.
-We can only expect some developers to have network expertise, so to make it easy for developers to use the framework, developers must be able to specify network requirements approximately.
+Not all developers have network expertise, so to make it easy for developers to use the framework, developers must be able to specify network requirements approximately.
 Therefore, it must be possible to describe both simple and complex network requirements.
 The framework also needs to be flexible so that it